 Long time Detroit podcasters and bloggers Greg Eno and Al Beaton are The Knee Jerks!

-Along with playing the Birthday Game and naming our the Jerk of the Week, this week's topics include:
+Along with playing the birthday game and naming the Jerks of the Week, topics include:

 Are you the creator of this podcast?

 and pick the featured episodes for your show.

 Connect with listeners

 Podcasters use the RadioPublic listener relationship platform to build lasting connections with fansYes, let's begin connecting

 Understand your audience

 Engage your fanbase